-28. Secondary Institutions - to be published later I was sent to Balgowan because that was the only place that would take me.
+28. Because we couldn't go back to Corsbie Hall I was sent to Balgowan because that was the only place that would take me.
 My records say that I was at Balgowan for about nine months.

 Schooling

 29. I didn't go to any outside schooling and only got a little bit, like getting shown pictures and things like that.